nkraghav/vl-related-posts-by-taxonomy/README.md

 1. Navigate to Plugins within your WordPress Admin Area

-2. Click "Add new" and in the search box enter "WP Related Posts by Taxonomy"
+2. Click "Add new" and in the search box enter "VL Related Posts by Taxonomy"

 3. Find the plugin in the list (usually the first result) and click "Install Now"